dalmolingroup/orthoguide/README.md

 The project is organized into two main directories:

+- `db_creation/`: Contains the R/bash code for creating the SQLite3 db used by the API

 - `orthoguide_api/`: Contains the backend API built with FastAPI.
 It serves rooting data from a pre-processed database.
 This directory also includes tests written with pytest.

 - `orthoguide_front/`: Contains the frontend single-page applicaiton built with Vue.js.